Skip to main content

 There is a real-life requirement that sometimes appears on systems using queues to deliver or receive asynchronous notifications: a certain local ordering is needed, so certain notifications must be delivered strictly after others, all of this while respecting asynchronicity on the larger scale

 A good example of that would be delivering state-change notifications on entities such as phone calls: one would rather keep strict order on events within a single call, so you would not receive, for example, a 'caller-pushed-#7' event after receiving 'call-ended'.
-Also, any block of delay enforced by the orderng on call A should not impact, delay or block call B or any other call
+Also, any block of delay enforced by the ordering on call A should not impact, delay or block call B or any other call

 Possible solutons